Ayisha is a dedicated family lawyer who has a background in crime.

 Her notable cases include the representation of a father in a six day fact find and six day final hearing which included the cross examination of a child witness.
 Such was her success at the fact finding hearing that the Local Authority changed its care plan at IRH to one of rehabilitation of the children to her client’s care.

 Ayisha was recently instructed to attend the High Court on behalf of a father, serving a lengthy prison term for serious sexual assault against his daughter and the rape of his wife, to oppose the Local Authority’s application to remove his party status.
 Flowing from Ayisha’s submissions his party status was merely suspended.

 In private law Ayisha has successfully negotiated settlements in cases where parties had adopted entrenched positions.
 She regularly appears in fact finding and enforcement hearings, appeals, non-molestation and occupation orders.

-Notably Ayisha recently appeared in the Central Family Court representing a father facing serious allegations of rape and domestic violence.
-Added to this was an international and cultural element.
-There was an allegation that the father’s conduct exposed the mother to a risk of honour based violence.
-Further, the father was a Palestinian refugee who had lived in Lebanon and despite currently being a UK national continued to have links to Lebanon.
-It was alleged by the mother that the father was seeking to remove his daughter permanently from the jurisdiction without the her consent and possibly by force.
-At PTR Ayisha reduced the original Scott Schedule of six allegations down to three and following the contested fact finding hearing no findings were made against her client.
-A CIC was ordered at the end of the fact finding hearing to reintroduce the father to his daughter after having been prevented from having contact with his daughter for nearly four years.
+Notably Ayisha recently appeared in the Central Family Court representing a father facing serious allegations of rape and domestic violence with an international and cultural element.
+It was alleged the father’s conduct exposed the mother to a risk of honour based violence.
+It was alleged that the father as, a Palestinian refugee who had lived in Lebanon, was seeking to remove his daughter permanently from the jurisdiction without the mother’s consent and possibly by force.
+At PTR Ayisha reduced the original Scott Schedule of six allegations to three and following a contested fact finding hearing no findings were made against her client.
+A CCI was ordered at the end of the fact finding hearing to reintroduce the father to his daughter after four years of contact having been obstructed.

 Practice Areas: Family